The Iremonger Award

 The Iremonger Award for Writing on Public Issues is an annual Australian literary prize that was awarded from 2003 to 2009 by Australian publisher Allen & Unwin to commemorate publisher and author John Iremonger and "foster the sort of ideas that he was so good at cultivating".
 The award is made "for works of political, social and cultural commentary with contemporary Australian relevance" and offers a prize of $10,000 as well as guaranteed publication, royalties and editorial support.

 The judges for the first award, made in 2004, included Anne Manne and David Marr.
 The award has three judges, one from Allen & Unwin and two independent judges who "know what’s happening at the moment and have a unique perspective".

-In 2009, Allen and Unwin announced that no manuscript of sufficient merit had been submitted for the award, which would therefore be suspended for the foreseeable future.
-Should the award be revived, details will be announced on the Allen and Unwin website.
+In 2009, Allen & Unwin announced that no manuscript of sufficient merit had been submitted for the award, which would therefore be suspended for the foreseeable future.
+Should the award be revived, details will be announced on the Allen & Unwin website.